Kings Norton railway station: History

+The reopening of the Camp Hill line has been hit by delays and the West Midlands Combined Authority had initially aimed to reopen the line for passenger use by the end of 2024.
+The line opened on 7 April 2026.

 Today

 With the development of both bus and tram services, the need for such a large facility reduced from the 1930s onwards.
 The result is that today although all four platforms remain in place, only the outer two are in passenger use, with the middle island platforms now derelict.

 Refurbished as part of the Cross-City line in 1978, it retained some of its original features following refurbishment, unlike the other 'cross city line' stations.
 The original station building survived, leased out for commercial purposes, until it was demolished in February 2006 for safety reasons.
 An extension car park provides a Park and Ride facility.

-Kings Norton is served by West Midlands Trains services, using Class 323 electric multiple units.
-West Midlands Trains operate the Cross-City line on behalf of Transport for West Midlands.

 Kings Norton Station is equipped with real-time information departure boards which were installed in 2006 by Central Trains.